return to Home page

 Rabbi Abba Hillel Silver was incredibly productive.
 Imagine, being active in the community, scholarly writing, frequent lectures out of town, maintaining an active correspondence with so many, and being a leader in Zionist activities at the national and international level - all while leading a congregation with more than 2,000 member families.
 He was The Temple's only rabbi until 1927 when Rabbi Leon Feuer became his assistant.
 These were days when travel was by rail and mail meant handwritten or typed letters.

 Each weekend, even at the peak of his Zionist activity in the early 1940s, he would return to Cleveland to be with his family and his congregation.
-His weekly sermons were not from notes; they were fully typewritten, ready to publish.

 The original home of the archives was at The Temple - Tifereth Israel in University Circle, where it was available to scholars.
 In the early 1990s the Western Reserve Historical Society was asked to assist by organizing the papers and microfilming them.
 Financial support for the undertaking came from The Temple and the Jewish Community Federation.